clryan/clryan.github.io/_posts/2020-11-29-gstore-revenue-prediction1.md

 train.feather: 94.12897799999999
 </pre>

+### Conclusion

 Whew, we did it!
+We started with some very large files that would have been difficult to work with and got them down to a much more manageable size.
+Keep in mind, we were able to manage this even on my not-particularly-powerful personal desktop computer, so these strategies are quite useful.
 Now we can just load in the (very small) feather files and perform our EDA, feature engineering, and modeling in a new notebook without having to deal with these enormous data files.

+To recap, some helpful strategies to use when dealing with large files or large data sets include:

+- Using the `zipfile` library to read in compressed files without having to unzip them.
+- Converting the columns to more efficient data types.
+Strings (pandas' `object` type) are usually the biggest memory hogs, so that's a good place to start.
+- Saving the data as a feather file once preprocessing is finished.